Restricting Voltage Deviation of DC Microgrids with Critical and Ordinary Nodes: A Generalized Consensus Approach: Introduction

-The issue of voltage deviation restriction was concerned in \cite{HanR2019}, and a compromised control method was proposed to achieve a trade-off between current sharing and voltage regulation.
-However, the bounds for voltage deviation are not analyzed, and the relation between voltage deviation and current sharing is not clear. \cite{LDing2018} proposed a distributed optimal control strategy to achieve a compromised objective between accurate current sharing and voltage regulation.
-But the quantitative relationship between control parameters and voltage deviations is missing, making the algorithm less practical.
+The issue of voltage deviation restriction was concerned in \cite{HanR2019}, and a compromised control method was proposed to achieve a trade-off between current sharing and voltage regulation. \cite{LDing2018} proposed a distributed optimal control strategy to achieve a compromised objective between accurate current sharing and voltage regulation.
 In \cite{cucuzzella2018robust}, a manifold was designed to take both current sharing and voltage regulation into consideration, in which voltage deviation can be regulated.
-Yet, the mechanism of interaction between current sharing and voltage regulation is not disclosed, and thus it is hard to adjust the accuracies of current sharing and voltage regulation for certain requirements of the microgrids.
-Voltage deviation regulation was further investigated in our recent work \citep{Handong2022auto}, where a distributed compromised control method was proposed, and an existence condition and the design guidance for the trade-off parameter are given.
-Using this proposed method, continuous regulation from accurate current sharing to reference voltage consensus can be achieved, but all bus voltages cannot be regulated to the rated value simultaneously.
-Thus this method fails in scenarios when strict voltage deviation is required.
-To the best of our knowledge, a distributed control scheme that enables continuous regulation from accurate current sharing to bus voltage consensus with detailed analysis of steady-state characteristics has not been reported in literature.
+Yet, in these studies, the mechanism of interaction between current sharing and voltage regulation is not disclosed, and thus it is hard to quantitatively adjust the accuracy of current sharing and voltage deviation regulation.
+Voltage deviation regulation was further investigated in \citep{Handong2022auto}, where a distributed compromised controller was proposed to achieve a trade-off between accurate current sharing and reference voltage \hdbai{consensus}.
+However, it cannot regulate each bus voltage to its rated value simultaneously, and thus fails when strict voltage deviation is required.